-There has been a 100% increase in subscription boxes over the past five years.
-The days of only subscription beauty bloggers have ended, now inclusive for a multitude of other industries from the risque to the everyday.
-A subscription box often provides customers with unique products, tailored to a particular theme or interest.
+There has been a 100% increase in Subscription Gifting boxes over the past five years.
+The days of only subscription beauty bloggers have ended, now inclusive for many other industries from the risque to the everyday.
+A Subscription Gifting box often provides customers unique products tailored to a particular theme or interest.
 It introduces consumers to new brands and acts as a new gift every month.
-But, subscription box services are no longer purchased only for oneself.
+But subscription box services are no longer purchased only for oneself.
 A whole subset of the subscription and continuity industry is tailored specifically made to be a gift to be purchased for someone else.
 This style is perfect for B2B and B2C avenues targeted to birthdays, holidays, or general thank you’s.

-A subscription gift box can provide a stable form of monthly income as long as you fill a need in your specific niche.
-Before beginning your continuity box business, it would be best to know what to expect along your journey.
-Coming up with viable ideas, pricing, and payment processing will all be hurdles to overcome in the unique industry of subscription gifting.
+A subscription gift box can provide a stable form of monthly income if you fill a need in your specific niche.
+Before beginning your continuity box business, knowing what to expect along your journey would be best.
+Creating viable ideas, pricing, and payment processing will all be hurdles to overcome in the unique industry of subscription gifting.

 Step 1 – Come Up With a Subscription Gifting Box Idea

 Starting a subscription box service comes with its share of risk.
-Most gift subscription services fail because they didn’t have a niche and customer in mind.
+Most gift subscription services fail because they don’t have a niche and customer in mind.

 So, what’s a niche?